Vxiex11/python-sec-toolkit/README.md

 2. Secure Communication & Cryptography

 E2E Encrypted Chatbox: A proof-of-concept application demonstrating the implementation of end-to-end (E2E) encryption to guarantee message privacy and integrity in communications.

 3. Offensive Network Discovery & Auditing

+In the future, I will put some scripts about this specific topic.

 A series of projects focused on understanding and mapping network topology, emphasizing legal and ethical use for self-auditing and penetration testing preparation